 - The student may transfer in up to three (3) credit hours of the required courses in the enrolled undergraduate certificate program at Grantham to earn the certificate.

+- Cybersecurity Concepts

+- Human Resources

+- Project Management

+- The student may not transfer in any credit hours and must complete all required courses at Grantham University in the following undergraduate certificate programs:

+- Advanced Cybersecurity

+- Cybersecurity Concepts

+- Human Resources

+- Medical Administrative Assistant

+- Paraprofessional: Teaching Assistant

+- Project Management

-However, students may not transfer in any credit hours and must complete all required courses at Grantham in the following undergraduate certificate programs: - Cybersecurity Concepts - Human Resources - The student must complete at least 25 percent of the required credit hours in the enrolled degree program at Grantham to earn the associate degree. - The student must complete at least 25 percent of the required credit hours in the enrolled degree program at Grantham to earn the bachelor's degree.
+- The student must complete at least 25 percent of the required credit hours in the enrolled degree program at Grantham to earn the associate degree.

+- The student must complete at least 25 percent of the required credit hours in the enrolled degree program at Grantham to earn the bachelor's degree.

+- Second Undergraduate Degree Students

+- Grantham University defines a Second Undergraduate

+Degree applicant as one who has completed an

+undergraduate degree (associate or baccalaureate)

+from an accredited institution and who is seeking

+enrollment at Grantham University to obtain another

+undergraduate degree in a different major or field of

+study.
+A student may not apply or be accepted for

+a second undergraduate degree in the same or very

+closely related field of study.